ralphsawaya/ovh/MongoDoc/mongodb_06_Benchmark mongoDB instance/guide.en-gb.md

 # Objective

 In this documentation, we will discuss a step-by-step approach to benchmark and size your OVHcloud MongoDB cluster based on a specific load.
-This includes estimating resource requirements, configuring your cluster, and comparing network performance.
+This includes estimating resource requirements and configuring your cluster.

 ## Setting Up Benchmarking Tools